-Package Information View
+Package View

 This view contains specific package information that is stored in your workspace and will be synced with Intune or MECM when you click on Upload to Intune or Upload to MECM power buttons.